 Just when the rest of the world seems to be falling in love with

 New York Brooklyn, the unthinkable has begun to happen—New Yorkers are all talking about leaving New York.
-At first I thought it was just something happening with the people I know, too anecdotal and specific to my group of friends for me to turn it into any kind of larger generalization.
+At first I thought it was just something happening with the people I knew, too anecdotal and specific to my group of friends for me to turn it into any kind of larger generalization.
 But then suddenly, it seemed like everyone started talking about leaving New York.
 There was an article in Salon by Cari Luna, "Priced Out of New York," wherein Luna even recalls that, before she moved to Portland, she "became envious of every friend who’d managed to escape."
-There was a piece by Ann Friedman in New York, "Why I'm Glad I Quit New York at Age 24,"where she dismisses New York as being "the prom king," and the guy who"knows he's great, and he's gonna make it really, really hard on you if you decide you want to love him."
-And then there was an essay in BuzzFeed by Ruth Curry about how she left New York to live in New Zealand, putting all her belongings in storage and following her boyfriend to the other side of the world (although she did return here, later on, after a stint in San Fransisco).
+There was an essay by Ann Friedman in New York, "Why I'm Glad I Quit New York at Age 24,"where she dismisses New York as being "the prom king," and the guy who"knows he's great, and he's gonna make it really, really hard on you if you decide you want to love him."
+And then there was an essay in BuzzFeed by Ruth Curry about how she left New York to live in New Zealand (although she did return, much later).
 Curry's essay is a part of a new book edited by Sari Botton titled Goodbye to All That, which is a collection of essays by writers who all loved New York, sure, but then left it.
 Left it!
-There was a time not so long ago that the idea of people willingly leaving New York would have been unfathomable, but now, when more and more people I know don't just talk about leaving, but actually leave for LA or Berkeley or Portland or St. Louis, I'm having to come to terms with the fact that liking New York has become about as cool as saying the Yankees are your favorite baseball team.
+There was a time not so long ago that the idea of people willingly leaving New York would have been unfathomable, but now, when more and more people I know leave for LA or Berkeley or Portland or St. Louis, I'm having to come to terms with the fact that liking New York has become about as cool as saying the Yankees are your favorite baseball team.
 Which, fuck.
 That's not cool at all.